Alonso-del-Arte/blackjack/CONTRIBUTING.md

 * Do not delete test classes nor test stubs without explanation.
 * Do not add dependencies, except Hamcrest and JUnit if your IDE does not have those in the project at the outset.
-* No comments except Javadoc, TODO or FIXME.
+* No comments except Javadoc, TODO or FIXME in the overall pull request.
+However, intermediate commits may contain other kinds of comments provided they are removed in a later commit in the pull request.
 * Prefer small commits.
 But avoid making a pull request for a single commit (unless it's to fix a defect affecting end users).
 * Pull requests should address a TODO or FIXME comment in the source, or an open